mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 >
 > You'll be much happier on ShinyLogs!
 It does 80% of what CruftyLogs does, but *better*.

-You're instantly responsible for migrating your team to ShinyLogs because eight months ago, you fixed a typo in a comment near the CrufyLogs call, making you the de facto team expert on CruftyLogs.

-Okay, that's not so bad
-Unfortunately, while CruftyLogs automatically generated graphs of the number of errors logged each day, ShinyLogs doesn't support this.
-But my team *needs* this feature because all the directors love these graphs.
-So I

-And because nobody has been incentivized to fix bugs or write documentation, you run into a litany of issues just trying to use a new tool for its exact purpose.
+You draw the short straw and you're now responsible for migrating your team to ShinyLogs.
+And because nobody has been incentivized to fix bugs or write documentation, you run into a litany of issues just trying to use this new system for its exact purpose.

-When it comes time to write your case for promotion, none of this work is admissable as evidence of your career growth.
-Hundreds of people did the same migration, so it doesn't look hard.
+When it comes time to write your case for promotion, none of this work looks impressive.
+Hundreds of people did the same migration, so it obviously isn't hard.
 There's no measurable impact because all you did was keep things running the same as they were before.
 To the promotion committee, this is about as impressive to them as a six week vacation.

 # But I love work that doesn't get me promoted

 After a few years at Google, it slowly began to dawn on me that the work I find most fulfilling has zero value to the promotion committee.
-Here are a few imaginary conversations I had with them that I feel illustrate this.

-**Me**: We depend on this undocumented legacy system.
-When my work forces me to learn part of it, I should document what I learned and add tests to enforce it.<br />
+TODO: Cartoon:

+Frame 1
+**Me**: I documented this component nobody understood.<br />
 **Promotion committee**: Anyone can write documentation.
-Where are the metrics proving this documentation helped Google?
+Where are the metrics proving this helped Google?

- **Me**: Our build just broke because of a system we don't even use anymore.
-I'm going to spend a couple days deleting the dead code.<br />
+Frame 2
+ **Me**: This unnecessary pipeline stage kept breaking our build.
+I spent two weeks removing it.<br />
 **Promotion committee**: Anyone can delete code.
 Only those truly worthy of promotion can write it.

+Frame 3
 **Me**: Everyone was afraid to touch that new feature Dave launched because it didn't have any end-to-end tests, so I wrote some.<br />
-**Promotion committee**: Did you say Dave launched a new feature?
-Let's give him a promotion!

-# My crusade for design reviews

-Google has very formal processes for code reviews, but is oddly silent about design reviews.
-There's nothing that says you have to write a design document at all, and certainly no company-wide rules about how teams should review designs.
+**Promotion committee**: That sounds promotion-worthy!

+Frame 4
+Dave
+Stamped: Promoted!
+For boldly launching a new feature without any end-to-end tests.

-People write design documents because they've heard promotion committees are impressed by design documents.
-And they send their design documents out for review, mainly because they've heard that the promotion committees are impressed when they see comments on the document from senior people.
-But there's nothing incentivizing anyone to actually *act* on feedback they receive about their design document.
+One of the projects I was most proud of was convincing my team to adopt a defined process for design reviews.
+We had a very strict process for code reviews, but our design review policy was very haphazard.
+People wrote design documents because they heard promotion committees were impressed by design documents.
+And they sent their design documents out for review, mainly because they've heard that the promotion committees are impressed when they see comments on the document from senior people.
+But there was nothing incentivizing anyone to actually *act* on feedback they receive about their design document.

 TODO: Add design doc titled "Machine learning system for  launching nuclear missiles" where all the commenters are saying "You'll kill us all!", "This design must be stopped!" and speech bubble from the side saying, "Wow, look at all the passionate discussion from senior people.
 This must be a very good design."

 This always felt strange to me, so I led an effort within my team to define a process for reviewing design documents.
 We agreed that the author shouldn't begin sending out code for review until their design document was explicitly approved.
 I defined what that approval process looked like.

 It was difficult work because I was new to the team.
 Developers in general don't love writing design documents or additional process.
 In the end, I came up with a process that everyone agreed to.
 I held a check-in meeting six months after we adopted this process to gather feedback and course correct.

-At my next attempt at promotion, the committee specifically called it out to say that while they think it's nice that I did that, it didn't demonstrate an ability to handle technical complexity and thus was not relevant to my case for promotion.
+At my next attempt at promotion, the committee specifically called it out to say that while they think it sure was swell that I did that, it didn't demonstrate technical complexity and thus was not relevant to my case for promotion.

 # The holiday gift wake up call